search icon

 Can I Use My Personal Bank Account for My LLC?

-Using your personal bank account for your LLC is generally not recommended, as it can blur the line between personal and business finances, potentially causing legal and financial issues, so it's usually advisable to open a separate business bank account for your LLC.
+It's generally not recommended for business owners to use their personal bank accounts for their LLC.
+Doing so can blur the line between personal and business finances, potentially causing legal and financial issues.
+It's usually advisable to open a separate business bank account for an LLC.

 Starts at $0 + state fees and only takes 5-10 minutes

-If you’re about to open your business to customers, you might be wondering, “Can I use my personal bank account for my LLC?”
+If an entrepreneur is about to open their business to customers, they might be wondering if they can use their personal bank account for their LLC.
 Is it even worth the hassle to open a business bank account?
 Why does it matter?

-The short answer: it’s best practice to save your personal bank account for your personal use and keep a dedicated business account.
-In this guide, we’ll cover what a business bank account is, the types of accounts you might open, and why at least one business bank account is a good idea.
+The short answer: it’s best practice for a business owner to keep their personal bank account for personal use and maintain a dedicated business account.
+This guide covers what a business bank account is, the types of accounts an LLC might open, and why at least one business bank account is a good idea.

 What is a business bank account?